 Illustrations by Dale DeArmond

-Published by Old Harbor Press (2nd edition – released in 1983)
+Published by Old Harbor Press (2nd edition)

-Edition of 94 (limited, numbered; hand stitched and bound)
+Edition of 94 (limited, numbered, signed)

 Edition of 3500 (unnumbered and unsigned)

 It is the updated, second edition version released in 1983 that features several wood engraving illustrations by DeArmond.
 This was the first book published by Old Harbor Press and located within Old Harbor Books, which was first established in 1976.
 Both are located in Sitka, Alaska.
 The author, Jack Calvin, passed away in 1985.

 Most of these engravings are thought to have been editioned, but information for some is currently limited.
 Click on any picture below to learn more (when available).

 From the preface (written by the author, Jack Calvin):